Amorymeltzer/mls/notes.md

 - Recursively generate csv for each xlsx
 - Use ** glob matching (would be bash4 dependent) for archive folder
 - Do so in place ie archive folder
+- Check if input handled properly, not in files, etc
 ##### perl
 - Everything except cl-provided file gets archived
 - If 1, current text